davidkesnr/biclustering/README.md

     ## 6       72 tsumm_1000           1           1            1 0.4701808

-Each row of this dataframe represents a single cell of the input dataset, showing its row and column names in the input dataset, and the site and time clusters that the row was assigned to.
-This allows me to get a list of the entity ID’s and their site cluster assignments, while discarding the repetition of this information for each time point:
+Each row of this dataframe represents a single cell of the input dataset, showing its row and column names in the input dataset and the site and time clusters that the row was assigned to.
+This allows me to get a list of the entity ID’s and their site cluster assignments, while discarding the same information that has been repeated for each time
+point:

 ``` r
 # get entity IDs and associated cluster: